-Unified Schools in New Mexico Special Olympics Unified Champion Schools® is a strategy for schools Pre-K through university that intentionally promotes meaningful social inclusion by bringing together students with and without intellectual disabilities to create accepting school environments, utilizing three interconnected components: Special Olympics Unified Sports®, inclusive youth leadership, and whole school engagement.
+Unified Champion Schools® in New Mexico Special Olympics Unified Champion Schools® is a strategy for schools Pre-K through university that intentionally promotes meaningful social inclusion by bringing together students with and without intellectual disabilities to create accepting school environments, utilizing three interconnected components: Special Olympics Unified Sports®, inclusive youth leadership, and whole school engagement.

-New Mexico Unified Champion Schools, 2019-2020 School Year
+New Mexico Unified Champion Schools, 2022-2023 School Year

-36 total schools
+53 total schools

-12 Elementary Schools
+23 Elementary Schools

-11 Middle Schools
+12 Middle Schools

 1 K-12 School